Hperry2000/etch-a-sketch/README.md

 # Etch-a-sketch

-This is a project from the online curriculum The Odin Project.
+This is a project from the online curriculum _The Odin Project_.